scandum/fluxsort/README.md

 Porting
 -------
 People wanting to port fluxsort might want to have a look at [piposort](https://github.com/scandum/piposort), which is a simplified implementation of quadsort.
 Fluxsort itself is relatively simple.
 Earlier versions of fluxsort have a less bulky analyzer.
+Fluxsort works without the analyzer, but will be less adaptive.

 Variants
 --------
-- [blitsort](https://github.com/scandum/blitsort) is a hybrid stable in-place rotate fluxsort / quadsort.
+- [blitsort](https://github.com/scandum/blitsort) is an in-place variant of fluxsort.
+By default blitsort uses 512 elements of auxiliary memory, but it can easily be used with anywhere from 32 to n elements.
+It can be configured to use sqrt(n) memory, but other schemes are possible, allowing blitsort to outperform fluxsort by optimizing memory use for a specific system.
+The only other difference with fluxsort is that it currently does not detect emergent patterns.

 - [crumsort](https://github.com/scandum/crumsort) is a hybrid unstable in-place quicksort / quadsort.
+Crumsort has many similarities with fluxsort, but it uses a novel in-place and unstable partitioning scheme.

 - [piposort](https://github.com/scandum/piposort) is a simplified branchless quadsort with a much smaller code size and complexity while still being very fast.
 Piposort might be of use to people who want to port quadsort.
 This is a lot easier when you start out small.